CFD tips for a traditional windmill environment

 3rd grid cell from ground.

-- The mesh size should be larger than then ks
+- The mesh grid should be larger than the ks

 [Blocken, 2007, section 6 and 7]